mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

  \end{aligned}
 ```

 Since the quantity under the square root is always positive, these constraints are implemented by squaring them for computational efficiency.
-Thus, the squared rating constraints for the apparent power flow at the "from" and "to" bus ends of each branch can be expressed as follows:
+Thus, the squared rating constraints for the apparent power flow at the from-bus and to-bus ends of each branch can be expressed as follows:
 ```math
 \begin{aligned}
     h_{ij}(\mathbf {V}, \bm{\Theta})^2 \leq (F_{ij}^{\text{max}})^2, \;\;\; \forall (i,j) \in \mathcal{E} \\